naturalsciences/ears3-server/readme.md

 ```http://localhost/ears3Nav/met/getLast/xml```
 ```http://localhost/ears3Nav/tss/getLast/xml```

 To see if the data is sent to EARS.
+The data should continously update upon refresh.

 The data is also saved as NetCDF files.
 These can be found in the netcdf/ directory for nav, met and tss.
 Please note that a full day of navigation from the above fake datagram would take about 2 GB of data.
 So in some scenarios you might want to disable the creation of these files.
 However, for the 2020 Eurofleets+ campaigns, the Principal Investigator must report these NetCDF files in the EMODnet Ingestion Portal together with his other campaign data.
 So please keep this enabled and send him these files, as he will need them for his data submission!